 How to Use a Mercury Thermometer

-Are you know the How to Use a Mercury Thermometer.
-In a mercury-in-glass thermometer, a glass tube is crammed with mercury and a typical scale is marked on the tube.
+Do you know How to Use a Mercury Thermometer?
+In a mercury-in-glass thermometer, a glass tube is crammed with mercury, and a typical scale is marked on the tube.

 How to Use a Mercury Thermometer

-With changes in temperature, the mercury expands and contracts, and therefore the temperature is often read from the size.
+With temperature changes, the mercury expands and contracts, and therefore the temperature is often read from the size.

 Mercury thermometers are often wont to determine body, liquid, and vapor temperature.
 Mercury thermometers are utilized in households, laboratory experiments, and industrial applications.